-- security personnel who are contracted as security guards; - administrators and staff such as relevant deans, assistant deans, directors, assistant directors, managers, coordinators; - faculty advisors for student interest groups and organizations; - · scholar-advisors for student learning communities; - Title IX coordinator and assistant/deputy coordinators.
+- security personnel who are contracted as security guards; - administrators and staff such as relevant deans, assistant deans, directors, assistant directors, managers, coordinators; - faculty advisors for student interest groups, organizations, and international electives; - scholar-advisors for student learning communities: - Title IX coordinator and deputy coordinators.

 The Chief Safety and Security Officer, located in the Facilities Department, is the official designated by the institution to collect crime report information.
 The function of a CSA is to report to the Chief Safety and Security Officer those allegations of Clery Act crimes that he or she concludes were made in good faith.
 The Chief Safety and Security Officer will evaluate the crime for issuance of a timely warning and include the crime in the annual Clery Act crime statistics.

 Identifying information of the victims and/or survivors will not be published or disclosed.

-Pastoral and professional counselors have stateprovided confidential privilege and are not required to report crimes for inclusion in the Annual Campus Safety and Security Report.
+Pastoral and professional counselors have state-provided confidential privilege and are not required to report crimes for inclusion in the Annual Campus Safety and Security Report.
 However, as a matter of policy, they are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion in the annual crime statistics.

-To ensure that all crimes are reported accurately and timely, WMed annually identifies and requires online training for CSAs.
-The CSA responsibilities are included in the job descriptions for all positions designated as CSAs.
+To ensure that all crimes are reported accurately and timely, WMed annually identifies and requires training for CSAs.